Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 Input Index             | varint31                                  | Index of the current input encoded as [varint31](#varint31).
 Output Commitment Hash  | sha3-256                                  | [SHA3-256](#sha3) of the output commitment from the output being spent by the current input.
 Issuance input uses a hash of an empty string.

 Note 1.
-Including the spent output commitment makes it easier to verify the asset ID and amount at signing time, although those values are already committed to via the input's [outpoint](#outpoint).
+Including the spent output commitment makes it easier to verify the asset ID and amount at signing time, although those values are already committed to via the input's [output ID](#output-id).

 Note 2.
 Using the hash of the output commitment instead of the output commitment as-is does not incur additional overhead since this hash is readily available from the [assets merkle tree](#assets-merkle-root).
 As a result, total amount of data to be hashed by all nodes during transaction validation is reduced.